esp8266/Arduino/doc/faq/readme.rst

 About WPS
 ~~~~~~~~~

+From release 2.4.2 and ahead, not using WPS will give an exra ~4.5KB in
+heap.

-In release 2.4.2 only, WPS is disabled by default.
-To enable WPS, use this
+In release 2.4.2 only, WPS is disabled by default and the board generator is
-boards generator option:
+required to enable it:

 ``./tools/boards.txt.py --allowWPS --boardsgen``

 `Read more <a05-board-generator.rst>`__.

-From release 2.4.2 and ahead, using WPS will reduce available heap space to
-user by around 4.5KB.
-In other words, from release 2.4.2 without using WPS,
-an extra ~4.5KB is available in user's heap space.
+This manual selection is not needed starting from 2.5.0 (and in git
+version).
+WPS is always available, and not using it will give an extra
+~4.5KB compared to releases until 2.4.1 included.

 This Arduino library doesn't work on ESP.
 How do I make it work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~